 Ms. Anjali Joshi is a highly accomplished technology executive who has held several important leadership roles in several high-profile companies across the world including AT&T Bell Labs and Covad Communications.
-Known for bringing exceptional digital products to market, she is currently the VP of Product Management at Google managing Google's fiber to communities' effort, which will bring ultrahigh-speed broadband access to people across the US.
+Known for bringing exceptional digital products to market, she has served as the VP of Product Management at Google, managing Google's fiber to communities' effort, which brought ultrahigh-speed broadband access to people across the US.
 Honoring her professional and management excellence, IIT Kanpur conferred upon her the prestigious Distinguished Alumnus Award 2017.

 Ms. Joshi received her B.Tech. in Electrical Engineering from IIT Kanpur in 1981.
 Following it, she went to the USA and obtained her master's degree in Computer Engineering from the State University of New York and another master's in Engineering Management from Stanford University.
 In 1989, she joined AT&T Bell Laboratories and spent several years working in the areas of voice and high-speed data communications.
 She was a principal member of the technical staff and worked in different capacities including Signaling Network Technology/ Architecture Planner and Technical Program Manager handling ATM/ IP Network Implementation and Service Development for AT&T Interspan High Speed Services.
 In 1998, she joined Coved Communications Group Inc., the first service provider to offer a national DSL broadband service, as the Executive Vice President of Network Engineering.